jacebenson/jace.pro/src/posts/2023/2023-01-03-why-is-being-uncomfortable-great-when-learning-new-things.md

 ---
 title: Ready to Get Out of Your Comfort Zone?
-Here's How
+Heres How
 description: >-
-  Taking the plunge and stepping out of your comfort zone is a great way to expand your skills, open yourself to new ideas, and become more confident and motivated.
-This blog post explores 6 reasons to take the plunge and 7 ways to get out of your comfort zone.
-It also shares lessons learned from organizing meetups, making videos, and blogging to help you on your journey.
-Take the plunge and break out of your comfort zone - share your experiences and tag me!
+  Reasons why stepping out of your comfort zone is beneficial, along with practical ways to do it.
 date: '2023-01-04'
 tags:
   - servicenow